 Regulation by governmental authorities in the United States and foreign countries is a significant factor in the manufacture and marketing of our current system and any future products and in our ongoing research and development activities.
 In particular, medical devices are subject to rigorous pre-clinical testing as a condition of approval by the FDA and by similar authorities in foreign countries.
-Any proposed products (i.e., C-Pulse) will require regulatory approval prior to commercialization.
+Any proposed products will require regulatory approval prior to commercialization.